N2YW/pota-calls/readme.md

-# Quoted Text Extractor
+# Pota.app Call Extractor
-This is a simple PHP web application that extracts callsigns from a pota.app .json array.
+This is a simple PHP web application that extracts displayed callsigns from a pota.app .json array.

 ## Features
 - Accepts user input through a textarea form